Take steps to prepare for your stay.

 Patient and Family Guides

-To help make your care experience as smooth and successful as possible, ECU Health offers these Patient Guides with valuable information for your care journey.
+To help make your care experience as smooth and successful as possible, ECU Health offers these Patient and Family Guides with valuable information for your care journey.